Practice Note 2A Eligibility Criteria for Sponsors

 Scope 3 GHG emissions

-- IFRS S2 requires disclosure of Scope 3 GHG emissions, and the approach used to measure such GHG emissions.
+4.21 An issuer must disclose its Scope 3 GHG emissions, if applicable, pursuant to paragraph 4.12(c) of this Guide and in accordance with IFRS S2, which requires disclosure of Scope 3 GHG emissions, and the approach used to measure such GHG emissions.
 Emissions must be measured in accordance with the Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standards (2004), subject to the reliefs specified and to the extent that it does not conflict with the IFRS Sustainability Disclosure Standards.
 An issuer should consider the 15 categories of Scope 3 GHG emissions, as described in the Greenhouse Gas Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard (2011) (“Scope 3 Standard”), to identify which categories are applicable to the issuer.
 The issuer might determine that not all categories are applicable to it and therefore disclose which of these categories are included in its Scope 3 GHG emissions.
 For example, an issuer may not have leased assets or franchises or may be unable to estimate Scope 3 GHG emissions due to a lack of data or other limiting factors, as described in the Scope 3 Standard.

 Scenario analysis